-Table 10 reports the findings, which show that racial minority hosts do not charge lower prices than White hosts after COVID-19 (columns 1 and 2).
-Although they receive significantly fewer bookings in the post-COVID period, the overall trend for the COVID impact is consistent across all racial minority groups.
-For example, Asian hosts have fewer bookings in the "Asian hate" period, but Black hosts also have fewer bookings despite the broad support of the BLM movement at similar periods.
-Additionally, Black hosts already experience much fewer bookings than White hosts before COVID (columns 3 and 4).
-Hence, while the impact of COVID seemingly exacerbates conditions faced by racial minority suppliers, the underlying disparities they face throughout the sample period are unlikely to be primarily driven by these single events.
+Table 10 reports the findings, which show that racial-minority hosts did not charge lower prices than White hosts after the onset of COVID-19 (columns 1 and 2).
+Although they have received significantly fewer bookings since April 2020, the overall trend for the COVID-19 impact is consistent across all racial-minority groups.
+For example, Asian hosts had fewer bookings in the "Asian hate" period that only grew worse after the "Chinese virus" tweet, but Black hosts also had fewer bookings despite the broad support of the Black Lives Matter movement.

+In addition, Black hosts already experienced far fewer bookings than White hosts before the pandemic (columns 3 and 4).
+Hence, while the impact of COVID-19 seemingly exacerbated conditions faced by racial-minority suppliers, the underlying disparities they faced throughout the sample period are unlikely to be primarily driven by these single events.

-4.2.6 Matching and dyadic analyses
+4.2.5 Matching and Dyadic Analyses

 I perform several alternative specifications to demonstrate the robustness of the results.
 First, I implement coarsened exact matching (CEM) to create a matched sample to improve the estimation by reducing the imbalance in covariates among different racial groups.
 CEM offers many advantages over traditional matching methods, such as propensity score matching, in reducing covariate imbalance and effect bias because of its more accurate and less restrictive balance-checking procedures (Iacus et al., 2012).
 Results from CEM samples are largely consistent with the previous estimates.
-To improve the matched results, I further identify listing pairs where the distance between the two listings is within 100 ft (30 meters) to model the effects through dyadic analyses:4
+To improve the matched results, I further identify listing pairs where the two listings are within 100 feet (30 meters) of each other, and I model the effects through dyadic analyses:

-$$\log(y{it} - y{jt}) = \beta(Race{it} - Race{jt}) + \gamma'(X{it} - X{jt}) + \alpha{ij} + \theta_t + \varepsilon{ijt}$$ (8)
+$$y{it} - y{jt} = \beta (Race{it} - Race{jt}) + \gamma' (X{it} - X{jt}) + \alpha{ij} + \theta_t + \varepsilon{ijt}$$ (8)